Canon 6D Mark II vs 700D

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 700D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 700D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 6D Mark II and 700D can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Canon 700D Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 6D Mark II and the Canon 700D?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.